CS3219-AY2324S1-G04/peerprep_question_service/README.md

 1. Clone the repository.
 2. Create `.env` file with specified variables.
 Refer to [Environment Variables](#environment-variables) for a list of configs.
-3. Run `npm install` to install necessary dependencies.
+3. Change directory to `api` directory and run `npm install` to install necessary dependencies.
 4. Create and start Docker containers by running command `docker compose up -d`.

 ## Environment Variables